-Matt Ridley is a guest speaker at an ideacity Conference in Calgary, Alberta with a lecture entitled, “A New Perspective on Climate Change.”
-Within it, Ridley contrasts Haiti's and the Dominican Republic's respective landscapes and suggests that Haiti has “pinched nature's lunch to provide [its] energy,” through its dependence on wood for charcoal production, leading to “ecological devastation” due to reliance on renewable energy.
-Simultaneously, he states, the Dominican Republic imports fossil fuels so people “will not go out into the forest and cut down trees to burn”:
+Ridley was a guest speaker at an ideacity Conference in Calgary, Alberta with a lecture entitled, “A New Perspective on Climate Change.”
+Ridley contrasted Haiti's and the Dominican Republic's respective landscapes and suggests that Haiti has “pinched nature's lunch to provide [its] energy,” through its dependence on wood for charcoal production, leading to “ecological devastation” due to reliance on renewable energy.
+He also stated the Dominican Republic imports fossil fuels so people “will not go out into the forest and cut down trees to burn”:

 7:35-8:24 “Haiti is brown; the Dominican Republic is green.
 Why?
 Because Haiti depends on wood—on charcoal—for nearly all of its energy.
 It uses charcoal not just in cooking but also in industry.
 And as a result, it’s almost completely deforested.
 It’s relying on renewable energy almost entirely and the result is ecological devastation, compared with the Dominican Republic.
 The Dominican Republic imports fossil fuels to use and actually subsidizes the use of propane as a cooking fuel so that people will not go out into the forest and cut down trees to burn.
 So let’s not forget that it’s quite a good idea to get energy out of a small hole in the ground, so we don’t have to pinch nature’s lunch to provide our energy.”